yonkoyotov04/game-review-project/README.md

 - [] Search functionality for catalogue
 - [x] Register functionality
 - [x] Login Functionality
-- [] Logout Functionality
+- [x] Logout Functionality
+- [x] Button Hiding
-- [] Route guarding and button hiding
+- [] Route Guarding
 - [] Leave Review functionality
 - [] Hide leave review if you've already left a review
 - [] Hide leave review if you're not logged in
 - [] Add ownerId to games created in the react client
 - [] Show edit and delete buttons in a game's details page if you're the owner or admin;
-- [] Render Profile dynamically
+- [x] Render Profile dynamically
 - [] Render other user's profiles
+- [x] Show reviews in your profile dynamically
-- [] Show reviews in profile dynamically
+- [] Show reviews in another user's profile dynamically
 - [] Show edit and delete buttons on reviews in your profile page
 - [] Show Edit and delete profile buttons in yur profile page
 - [] Fix the footer's position